aldolat/pinboard-bookmarks/readme.txt

 Pinboard Bookmarks allows you to publish bookmarks from Pinboard on your blog.
 The plugin lets you:

 * retrieve the bookmarks from your account (or any account) on Pinboard;
-* retrieve the bookmarks from one or more tags of your account (ar any account);
+* retrieve the bookmarks from one or more tags of your account (or any account);
 * retrieve the latest bookmarks from Pinboard using one or more tags.

 This plugin has also a shortcode, so you can publish the bookmarks in a post or a page.